mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2019/2019-10-22-quick-soba-noodles-salad/index.md

 ---
-blog: shalveena.com
+title: "Quick Soba Noodles Salad"
+date: "2019-10-22"
 categories:
-- lunch-and-dinner
+  - "lunch-and-dinner"
-- recipes
+  - "recipes"
-coverImage: img_0426.jpg
-date: "2019-10-22"
 tags:
-- asian-food
+  - "asian-food"
-- asian-vegan
+  - "asian-vegan"
-- easy-dinner
+  - "easy-dinner"
-- no-salt
+  - "no-salt"
-- noodles
+  - "noodles"
-- salads
+  - "salads"
-- vegan
+  - "vegan"
-- vegan-recipes
+  - "vegan-recipes"
-- vegetables
+  - "vegetables"
-- whole-food-plant-based
+  - "whole-food-plant-based"
-title: Quick Soba Noodles Salad
+coverImage: "img_0426.jpg"
 ---

 Dinners that are QUICK and TASTY are the best.
 This is ticks both of those boxes.